 Spotify meanwhile has a feature called Discover Weekly, which is an automatically curated playlist of songs that it thinks you'll like based on your listening habits.
 It's updated every Monday morning and from our experience, we've always liked what we've heard.

-Amazon Music Unlimited can be played through the Echo devices, Fire devices and Sonos multi-room systems.
+Amazon Music Unlimited can be played through the Echo devices, Fire devices, Sonos multi-room systems and in BMWs and Minis.

 Providing you subscribe to the Premium tier of Spotify, you can use Spotify Connect.
 It's a way to stream music to compatible speakers, home entertainment systems or even in an Uber taxi.